Bundles and Custom Images

 Q: How do end users access self-service management capabilities?

-A: Self-service management capabilities are available to users through the WorkSpaces client on Windows and Mac devices.
+A: Self-service management capabilities are available to users through the WorkSpaces client on Windows, Mac, Android, and Chrome OS devices supporting Android apps.

 Q: Do I need to log into WorkSpaces to use self-service management capabilities?